 In head-to-head comparisons, no sub-groups based on demographics, other medications, or co-morbidities were studied.
-In included head-to-head studies, the populations included were middle aged, with mean ages ranging from a low of 43,54 to a high of 70.104 From 38% to 89% of the patients enrolled were male.
-The ethnicity of participants was only stated in four trials,^{6, 16, 20, 54}.
-In these studies (3 conducted in the US, one20 in Europe and South Africa), the patients enrolled ranged from 76% to 98% white.
+In included head-to-head studies, the populations included were middle aged, with mean ages ranging from a low of 43,63 to a high of 70.114 From 38% to 89% of the patients enrolled were male.
+The ethnicity of participants was only stated in four trials,^{6, 16, 28, 63}.
+In these studies (3 conducted in the US, one28 in Europe and South Africa), the patients enrolled ranged from 76% to 98% white.
 Of the remaining studies, 25 were conducted in European countries (including five in Italy), five in Japan, two in the US, and two in Taiwan.
 The effect of co-morbidities, or other medications were not studied in these trials.

-An age-based analysis of healing or prevention was not possible in most trials, due to the small numbers of older patients.
-However, two trials did assess the impact of age, gender and race on the incidence of adverse effects.^{12, 82} There were no differences between PPIs based on these characteristics.
+There is one small, 12-month, placebo-controlled trial in which pantoprazole 20 mg was effective for maintenance treatment of GERD in patients age 65 or older.155 An age-based analysis of healing or prevention was not possible in most head-to-head trials, due to the small numbers of older patients.
+However, two trials did assess the impact of age, gender and race on the incidence of adverse effects.^{12, 92} There were no differences between PPIs (omeprazole, rabeprazole, esomeprazole) based on these characteristics.

-In trials comparing a PPI to another drug, the same general statements can be made, but few findings deserve comment.
+In trials comparing a PPI to another drug, the same general statements can be made, but a few findings deserve comment.
 Studies of healing NSAID-induced ulcer, and prevention of NSAID-induced ulcer included more women than men with the proportion of women ranging from 62 to 67%, and 64 to 83%, respectively.
 This is most likely due to the greater prevalence of women in the diseases requiring long-term NSAID treatment.
 However, no gender-based analyses were presented.

 The PPIs are all metabolized, largely by the CYP2C19 and CYP3A4 liver enzymes.
 This enzyme is estimated to be deficient in 3% of white and African Americans, and 17-25% of Asians.
 This results in a significantly longer half-life, although clinically significant accumulation of these drugs has not been shown.
-While dose adjustments are not required, and adverse effect profiles of the drugs do not differ, there is some evidence that lower doses may be equally effective in these populations, ^{113, 140} and that rapid metabolizers may have a higher failure rate in eradicating H. pylori.^{108, 109} Results of subgroup analysis found no effect by race in one study of esomeprazole and lansoprazole in healing erosive esophagitis16.
+While dose adjustments are not required, and adverse effect profiles of the drugs do not differ, there is some evidence that lower doses may be effective in these populations,^{124, 156} and that rapid metabolizers may have a higher failure rate in eradicating H. pylori.^{119, 120} Results of subgroup analysis found no effect by race in one study of esomeprazole and lansoprazole in healing erosive esophagitis16.

 Older patients also metabolize PPIs more slowly, resulting in significantly higher drug levels and half-lives.
 However, accumulation has not been shown, and dose adjustments are not recommended.
-One re-analysis of data from two trials of omeprazole versus either ranitidine or cimetidine for reflux esophagitis examined differences in effects in those age 65 or older compared to under age 65.141 In this analysis, there were no differences in healing rate or in symptom resolution at 4 and 8 weeks, with slightly higher proportion of older patients both healed and symptom-free.
+One re-analysis of data from two trials of omeprazole versus either ranitidine or cimetidine for reflux esophagitis examined differences in effects in those age 65 or older compared to under age 65.157 In this analysis, there were no differences in healing rate or in symptom resolution at 4 and 8 weeks, with slightly higher proportion of older patients both healed and symptom-free.
 Withdrawals due to adverse events were higher in the older group, 7.6% versus 2.5%.
 This was not a comparative trial, and similar data are not available for other PPIs.